sbotargues/weather-web-app/README.md

 - **Type-Safe Data Handling**: Implements interfaces for structured and predictable data management.
 - **Interactive Search Functionality**: Includes a search bar for city-based weather queries, enhancing user interaction.
 - **Geolocation Support**: Automatically fetches weather data based on the user's current location on initial load.
-- **Responsive and Dynamic Backgrounds**: The background changes dynamically to reflect the current weather condition using GIFs from Giphy.
+- **Dynamic Backgrounds**: The background changes dynamically to reflect the current weather condition using GIFs from Giphy.
 - **Error Handling**: Robust error handling for API calls and geolocation services.

 ## Styling